usnistgov/dioptra/docs/source/reference/python-client/queues-client-methods.rst

 Queues Client Methods
 =====================

-This page lists all relevant methods for Dioptra :ref:`Queues <explanation-queues>` that are available via the Python Client.
+This page lists all relevant methods for Dioptra :ref:`Queues <explanation-queues-and-workers>` that are available via the Python Client.

 .. contents:: Contents
    :local: